apache/nuttx/configs/saml21-xplained/README.txt

   3) Debug menu: Debug -> Start debugging and break
      - This will reload the nuttx.elf file into FLASH

+JTAG
+====

+  I did all of the debug of the SAML21 Xplained using a Segger J-Link connected to the micro JTAG connector on board the SAML21 Xplained.
+  I used an Olimex ARM-JTAG 20-10 Adapter to connect the J-Link to the SAML21 Xplained.

 SAML21 Xplained Pro-specific Configuration Options
 ==================================================